Devas/TicTacToeNet/README.md

 - Adding README.md DOEN
 - What the game does DONE
 - How to run DONE
-- List of tests
+- List of tests DONE
 - Adding .gitignore DONE
-- CRC
+- CRC DONE
-- At least 60% test coverage: 85% classes, 59% method, 52% lines
+- At least 60% test coverage: 85% classes, 59% method, 52% lines DONE

 ### Functional requirements
 - It is "best of three", though I can quit mid-way through.
 DONE